uliw/esbmtk/docs/manual/manual-4.rst

     # Access using shorthand
     print(M.DIC)

-The distinction between Element and Species exists to group information that is common to all species of a given element.
+The distinction between ElementProperties and SpeciesProperties exists to group information that is common to all species of a given element.
 The current entry for Oxygen reads, e.g., like this

 .. code:: ipython